viadee/vpav_case_study/viadeeProcessApplicationValidator/docs/NoScriptChecker.md

 _There is a script inside a script task or a script as an execution listener or a script as a task listener or a script inside an inputOutput parameter mapping_

-**SequenceFlow %elementId with Script as condition expression**

-_There is a script as condition expression of a sequence flow_

 **ScriptTask %elementId not allowed**